ngmmartins/ngmmartins.github.io/_pages/cv.md

 <b>Company:</b> <a href="https://boldint.com/en" target="_blank">Devoteam Portugal</a>
 <b>Position:</b> Lead Consultant
 <b>Job description:</b> I'm working at Volkswagen AG as a Software Engineer in an internal tool
-to support their Electrical Vehicles.
+to support their Connected Vehicles.
 I have also worked at adidas in their Creators Club Membership Backend.
 I was responsible for developments in this program APIs that are used by the adidas website, mobile app, Runtastic and POS.